-With regards to individual portfolio management services - i.e. in particular for employees of the Asset Management department - the additional rule shall apply that, in any case, only the acceptance of trivial benefits is admissible and can be approved.
-This includes participation in work-related events (conferences, seminars, etc.), general informational material on financial instruments or informational material on new issues and entertainment expenses during business meetings and other work-related events.
+Regarding the provision of individual portfolio management - i.e. in particular, for the employees of the asset management department - the additional regulation is that in any case only the acceptance of certain minor benefits is allowed.
+This includes participation in work-related events (conferences, seminars, etc.), general information material on financial instruments or information material on new issuance and service during business meetings and work-related events.

-&lt;sup>5 Greenwashing (Link OED www.oed.com; a strategy in which disinformation is intentionally disseminated by an organization so as to present an environmentally responsible public image.
+5 Greenwashing (Link OED www.oed.com) a strategy by which actors seek to create an image of ecological responsibility through the targeted dissemination of disinformation.